acne diet

 Today, I’m here to talk to you guys about how diet can affect your skin and how a low glycemic diet could 'cure' acne.

 People will say nonsense to those with acne such as 'you are what you eat.'
-However the truth is that sometimes that can be true to a certain extent depending on your particular cause of acne.
+However the truth is that sometimes that can be true to a certain extent depending on your cause of acne.

-You could eat the worst and still have the same acne.
 Sometimes, it’s not always the common things that people associate with acne like chocolate or candy and fast food.

 glycemic index chart